polychromatic/polychromatic/README.md

 Providing all the [dependencies](https://docs.polychromatic.app/dependencies/) (including build ones) are installed, you can run the application directly from the Git repository folder without installing.
-Obtained the source code by either running `git clone` or [downloading a copy as a zip folder](https://github.com/polychromatic/polychromatic/archive/refs/heads/master.zip).
+Obtain the source code by either running `git clone` or [downloading a copy as a zip folder](https://github.com/polychromatic/polychromatic/archive/refs/heads/master.zip).

 Your configuration and cache is isolated into a `savedatadev` directory when